gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 The reverse-leakage of TVS diodes decreases as the stand-off voltage increases.
 Be warned, the leakage current of TVS diodes which have low voltage stand-offs (e.g. <10V), can have large leakage currents!
 A 5V stand-off TVS diode typically has a reverse-leakage current of around 500uA, but TVS diodes with a stand-off voltage of 10V or higher have a reverse-leakage of 1uA or less.
 Note that at low stand-off voltages, the leakage current of a bi-directional diode can be double that of a uni-directional diode for the same stand-off voltage.

-{{% img src="leakage-currents-of-tvs-diodes-with-low-standoff-voltage.png" width="1182" caption="Leakage currents of TVS diodes with low stand-off voltages." %}}
+{{% figure src="leakage-currents-of-tvs-diodes-with-low-standoff-voltage.png" width="1182" caption="Leakage currents of TVS diodes with low stand-off voltages." %}}

 For more information, see the [ESD Protection](/electronics/circuit-design/esd-protection) page.